MrToph/cmichelio/src/pages/you-might-not-need-react-context/you-might-not-need-react-context.md

 ```

 The nice thing about this is that the code is a lot cleaner than with using `Context`:
-1. `App` needs no wrapper anymore.
+1. `App` needs no `ContextProvider` wrapper anymore.
 1. `TrackedButton` is exactly the same component as in the plain React solution.
-It's not its responsability anymore to retrieve the `track` function.
+It's not its responsibility anymore to retrieve the `track` function.
-This is because we shifted the `prop` retrieveal into the **`TrackedButtonWrapped` HOC** which we render in `Toolbar` instead.
+This is because we shifted the `prop` retrieval into the **`TrackedButtonWrapped` HOC** which we render in `Toolbar` instead.

 > So is React.createContext useless?

 Let's go back to the example given in the [React documentation](https://reactjs.org/docs/context.html).
-There we're using `Context` to theme the app.
+There, `Context` is used to _theme_ an app.

 ## Theming with Context
 The code is similar to the _Tracking with Context_ example. `ThemeContext.Provider` provides the `theme` and a function to _toggle the theme_ which sets `state` in the root component.
 These variables are only consumed where needed - in the `ThemedButton` to style the button and toggle the theme on button click.